julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 In practice, Trying to maintain UI consistency over time is a fool's errand because it's impossible to predict how the UI will evolve.

-### Don't reinvent the wheel

-Focus on the user experience.
+### Focus on the user experience and functional requirements.

 It's ok if a UI component doesn't match the style of the app but makes things easier for the user because he already knows how to use it.